How to Inspect Exterior Flashing for Damage

 How do I inspect window flashing safely?

-Inspect from the ground or a stable ladder position.
-Focus on the top edge, trim condition, and surrounding materials rather than trying to access hidden components.
+Inspect window flashing from the ground or a stable ladder position.
+Focus on the top edge of the window, the side trim, the sill area, blocked weep paths, peeling paint, soft trim, and stains below the opening rather than trying to remove trim or expose hidden flashing.

 Key Takeaways